dv/pcre2/README.md

 # PCRE2

-This library provides an interface for the PCRE2 library, which supports more advanced regular expression functionality than the built-in Ruby `Regexp`.
+This library provides a Ruby interface for the PCRE2 library, which supports more advanced regular expression functionality than the built-in Ruby `Regexp`.

 ## Installation